 Below are 4 favorite spices that are most popular this time of year.

-- Cloves: one of the oldest spices known for its aromatic smell.
+- Cloves: one of the oldest spices with a familiar aromatic smell.
 This spice is easy to find at grocery stores in whole or ground form.
-One of my favorite uses for clove is in a mulled apple cider mix.
+I love using this spice in my mulling apple cider recipe.

-- Ginger: can be found in most any Autumn recipe in the dried or root form.
+- Ginger: Found in most any Autumn recipe in the dried or root form.
 Most commonly found as a key ingredient in hot tea, winter soups, and many Autumn desserts such as gingerbread.
 I used this in my Whoopie Pie Recipe.

 - NUTMEG: is one of my favorite spices to use in my homemade breads.
 One of my favorite tools is a nutmeg grinder I bought years ago which allows me to always have fresh ground nutmeg.